About

 I started working on Boost.test in 2014, helping Gennadiy to get out the documentation of the new features he developed and never got the chance to release.
 Then, together with the wonderful help of Andrzej Krzemienski, the release came out to life in 2015.
 This was a successful release.

 After that, I really appreciated working with Gennadiy and contributing to the Boost project, and the Boost.test framework is really nice and powerful.
-Staying a maintainer (today the primary one) and keeping the library alive is nice.
+Remaining a maintainer and keeping the library alive is nice.

 code.doc